ehuan2/hackthenorth-frontendapp/README.md

 2. Additional Time
 For additional time, I think I would rework my structure a little bit, and make it easier for others to scale on it.
 There are some places, like the loading for example, that can be recreated as a wrapper component to not necessarily need three if statements before the main component that I want to show.

+If I had more time, I would like to improve on the searching and filtering.
+As it is right now, I can filter for a single type of event (not multiple) and doesn't work with searching because of my frustrations with the navbar search bar.

+I would also spend more time making it look nicer on other devices.
+I tested this in the phone browser (which you can simulate from inspect element), and it is quite frankly terrible on phones.

 In terms of other functionality, I would want to look into how to persist the order of events across refreshes.
 As it is right now, I'm not familiar with how to do that, but I was thinking of either storing it as a cookie or simply in memory which does persist.

 Also being able to create a good filter that gives a good UX (usually filters aren't that fun to use), would be great to have.